google/closure-templates/documentation/reference/delegate-templates.md

 1. Use the delegate implementation with matching variant, if there is one.
 2. Otherwise, use the delegate implementation with no variant, if there is one.
+3. Otherwise, if the `delcall` has the attribute `allowemptydefault="true"`, then the call renders to the empty string.
-3. Otherwise, an error occurs.
+4. Otherwise, an error occurs.